oiyio/Udacity_Capstone_Political_Preparedness/starter/README.md

 ## Political Preparedness

+Note : In order to launch this project, you must add API_KEY to local.properties file as the following.
+API_KEY=A1B2C3
+In order to generate an API key, open https://console.developers.google.com -> create a project -> enable Google Civic Api -> copy the api key.

 PolitcalPreparedness is an example application built to demonstrate core Android Development skills as presented in the Udacity Android Developers Kotlin curriculum.

 This app demonstrates the following views and techniques: